Electric Clothing Vendors

 http://www.warmnsafe.com/

-Gerbing which makes a full line of heated clothing including gloves (or they will wire your own gloves for $79) and socks (which are difficult to walk on so save your money).
-We had the gloves (which I replaced with Warm and Safe gloves) and socks.
+Gerbing which makes a full line of heated clothing Microwire including gloves and glove liners (or they will wire your own gloves for $79) and socks (which are difficult to walk on so save your money).
+We had the heated wire gloves (which I replaced with Warm and Safe gloves) and socks (which have been replaced with insoles).
 They also make "Core Heat" (they call it microwave) clothing and gloves that are battery (not 12v) operated.
-The second link is a review of Gerbing's heated liner.
+The second link is a review of Gerbing's heated wire liner.
+The third link is a review of Gerbing's Microwire gloves

 http://www.gerbing.com/